 With kids, encouraging them to save smaller amounts regularly gets them into the savings habit without overcommitting too much money.
 As for what age you should start kids saving by, it’s never too early.

 A study published by the Money Advice Service highlights the power parents possess to shape the money habits of their children.
 The study found that by the age of seven, most children are capable of complex functions such as planning and delaying a decision until later.
-This means between 6 and 7 years is the perfect age for allowance, chatting about spending and establishing good money habits – all things which a GoHenry prepaid debit card can help with.
+This means between 6 and 7 years is the perfect age for allowance, chatting about spending and establishing good money habits – all things which a GoHenry kids debit card can help with.

 Help your child set savings goals with GoHenry